Save on Pinterest

 Teen Driver Technology

-Yes, it’s a little like spying on your kids.
-But when you consider that six U.S. teens between the ages of 16 to 19 die every day in car accidents, you’ll appreciate GM’s Teen Driver Technology.
-It allows parents to set speed alert, a volume limit and more when their new driver is behind the wheel.
-Plus, it generates report cards so you can see how closely your teen is following your rules — and some state laws.
+Yes, it’s a little like spying on your kids, but when you consider that six U.S. teens between the ages of 16 to 19 die every day in car accidents, you’ll appreciate GM’s Teen Driver Technology.
+It allows parents to set speed alert, a volume limit, and more when their new driver is behind the wheel.
+Plus, it generates report cards so you can see how closely your teen is following your rules—and some state laws.

 14 / 17